Staffwerke/vm-babysitter/README.md

 It's able to run unattended (e.g. with cron), if the intention is to backup one VM at time.

-## virtnbdbackup-auto
+### virtnbdbackup-auto

-It makes use of `vm-inc-backup` to run incremental backups of one, or more VMs as a batch operation, logging to STDOUT which VMs were successfuly backed up or failed; exiting with corresponding state (0 if all jobs were successful, 1 if at least one of the jobs failed.)
+It makes use of `vm-inc-backup` and `vm-patch`to run incremental backups of one, or more VMs as a batch operation, logging to STDOUT which VMs were successfuly backed up or failed; exiting with corresponding state (0 if all jobs were successful, 1 if at least one of the jobs failed.)

 Unlike other scripts, does not have syntax.
 You must modify internal settings by following the instructions [inside the script.](virtnbdbackup-auto/script)